Yevhen-Tkachenko-1/Software-Engineer-Portfolio/README.md

 # Programming habits

 Some tips and approaches for programmers that I noticed and personally found useful:
-- Working from office helps be more efficient and keep work-life balance.
+- Work from office helps be more efficient and keep work-life balance.
+  Also, it's more secure and company is less concerned about employee's doings.
-- Refactoring helps fix a bug.
+- Refactoring helps fix bugs.
+  For example, in `Java` it's nice to use `Stream API`, but sometimes it's overcomplicated.
+  When we have many invocations in a row, such code is not possible to understand.
+  I would rather have plain Java implementation then complex constructions.
+  This way, refactoring helped me several times to find an issue.
 - Writing documentation helps better understand what you've done, structurise gained knowledge and release memory.
   Once important details are covered, you can forget about it and easily switch to the next task.